-The Lower Controls are located on the turret as shown Figure 4.4.
-The detented control selector is used to select operation of the aerial lift from the upper or lower controls, this also serves as the emergency stop for the upper controls.
+CONTROL SELECTOR LEVER - The detented control selector is used to select operation of the aerial lift from the upper or lower controls, this also serves as the emergency stop for the upper controls.
 When a control station is selected the other is one inoperable.

-The remaining control levers at the lower control station are springloaded.
+BOOM CONTROL LEVERS - The remaining control levers at the lower control station are spring-loaded.
 The lower control decal identifies the function of each control lever and indicates which direction to move the control lever for the desired movement.
 When released the control lever will return to the centered or neutral position and motion ceases.

-ELECTRIC SELECTOR STATION - The electric controls are also part of lower control station mounted on turret.
-A description of each control and the method of operation is given below.
+ELECTRIC SELECTOR SWITCHES - The electric controls are arranged as shown in Figure 4.4 A description of each control and the method of operation is given below.

-ENGINE START/STOP CONTROL (Standard) - The engine start/stop control is convenient for the ground crew at the turret.
+ENGINE START/STOP CONTROL (Standard) - The engine start/stop control is convenient for the ground crew.
 The engine start/stop control is operated by a three-position toggle switch.

-To start the engine from the turret, push the toggle to the "START/STOP" position and hold the toggle in that position for a moment until the engine starts.
+To start the engine from the lower controls, push the toggle to the "START/STOP" position and hold the toggle in that position for a moment until the engine starts.
 Allow the toggle to return to the neutral or centered position.

-To stop the engine from the turret, push the toggle to "START/STOP" again.
+To stop the engine from the lower controls, push the toggle to "START/STOP" again.
 Allow the toggle to return to the neutral or centered position.
-Refer to Chapter 5, "Emergency Operation" for information on the use of this control in an emergency.
+Refer to Section 5, "Emergency Operation" for information on the use of this control in an emergency.